top of page

 Celebrity Eclipse - 7 Nights

-Arriving in Canada for the first time was the perfect opportunity to tick off our bucket list item, an Alaskan Cruise, the inside passage.
+Arriving in Canada for the first time was the perfect opportunity to tick off our bucket list item: an Alaskan Cruise, the inside passage.

 Day one - Vancouver

-Our very first cruise to Alaska!
+This is our very first cruise to Alaska!
 We are so happy to be back cruising after four years, and it feels like home being back on a Celebrity Cruises ship!

 Day two